Godeta/foe_youth/readme.md

 ## Overview

-This is the source code for the Engagement des Jeunes website, a platform dedicated to promoting youth involvement and engagement.
-The website is built using HTML, CSS, and JavaScript, with a focus on accessibility and user experience.
+This is the source code for the Engagement des Jeunes website, a platform to support our article and explain our view on the lack of youth involvment.

 ## Features